Pradumnasaraf/DevOps/docs/golang/other-resources.md

 slug: "/golang/other-resources"
 ---

-Here are list of other resources that you can refer to learn more about Golang:
+Here are some extra resources you can use to learn Go through hands-on examples:

 - [Apps](https://github.com/Pradumnasaraf/DevOps/tree/main/docs/golang/apps): Source code for the apps I build while learning Golang
-- [Concepts](https://github.com/Pradumnasaraf/DevOps/tree/main/docs/golang/concepts): Each Golang topic is break into seprate files to help better understand the concepts.
+- [Concepts](https://github.com/Pradumnasaraf/DevOps/tree/main/docs/golang/concepts): Each Go topic is split into separate files so the concepts are easier to understand.

+## Read next

+- [Golang Introduction](./introduction.md) - Review the language basics and where Go fits.
+- [Learning Resources](./learning-resources.md) - Continue with official docs, tutorials, and practice sites.